krmiller678/VacationWeatherPlanner/README.md

-The source code is localized within the main function.
-Go into main and run it and go from there.
+The source code is all localized within main.cpp and is all that needs to be run.
 Please note it will take a few minutes for the program to load.
-Using the program itself will be self explanatory with the menu optopns.
+Afterwards, the program itself will run seamlessly.
+Using the program will be self explanatory with the menu optopns presented.